anas-ak/term-paper/README.md

 # term-paper
 An experiment for Pages <br>
-This is an attempt at making a webpage featuring all my GitHub work.
+This is an attempt at making a webpage featuring all my GitHub work. <br>
+The webpage is available <a ref = "anas-ak.github.io/term-paper" target="_blank">here</a>
 <p>Updated: March 9, 2021</p>